Jay holds a Bachelors of Science in Political Science; Comparative and International Politics.

 - 1996 Medical marijuana becomes legal in the state of California.

-- Epileptic Seizures: A 2003 study conducted by Virginia Commonwealth University tested marijuana extract on epileptic lab rats, and it showed that no seizures occurred within 10 hours of administration of the THC.
+- To control epileptic seizures: A 2003 study conducted by Virginia Commonwealth University tested marijuana extract on epileptic lab rats, and it showed that no seizures occurred within 10 hours of administration of the THC.
 In 2014 in North Carolina, a law was passed allowing cannabis oil to treat epilepsy.

-- Potential to slow the progression of Alzheimer's.
+- To slow the progression of Alzheimer's.
 A study conducted in 2006 that was published in the journal Molecular Pharmaceutics discovered that THC slows the formation of the plaque in your brain that kills brain cells.

-- Ease the pain of multiple sclerosis.
+- To ease the pain of multiple sclerosis.
 As seen through numerous studies and shown in various documentaries, THC helps reduce the painful muscle contractions that come with the disorder.

-- In a three page article from Popular Mechanics Magazine, published February 1938, industrial hemp was touted as "The New Billion Dollar Crop".
+- Hemp is a very useful material.
+In a three page article from Popular Mechanics Magazine, published in February of 1938, industrial hemp was touted as "The New Billion Dollar Crop."
 If one was to remove the fiber bearing cortex from the rest of the stalk, you get fibers that are extremely durable, strong, resistant to decay, and versatile.

-- This fiber can be used in these various industries: paper products, textiles, molded plastics, body care products, construction, livestock feed, animal bedding, nutritional supplements, essential oils, medicine, food, and more.
+- Hemp can be used in these various industries: paper products, textiles, molded plastics, body care products, construction, livestock feed, animal bedding, nutritional supplements, essential oils, medicine, food, and more.

-- In the 1920's Henry Ford realized the usefulness for hemp in making plastic composite materials.
+- Hemp in plastic composites.
+In the 1920s, Henry Ford realized the usefulness for hemp in making plastic composite materials.
 He needed to create a composite that had potential to boost the economy and help out farmers in the depression, so seeing far ahead of his time, created a car body entirely out of plastic composite parts made from hemp and soy fibers.
 It allowed low weight, little wear on the tool steel making the parts, and no splintering in collision.

 - Composite board is used in construction and is another potential use for industrial hemp.
 Traditionally fibers like flax, jute, and wheat are used to make the board.
 In fact, in European countries that the marijuana plant is legal, it's been shown that hemp based fiber board is much stronger that boards made out of short fibers.